 SO, I am happy to announce the formation of YFL’s Women’s Money Group!
 The first monthly meeting will take place in Ottawa on Tuesday, February 27th, 2018 from 7 – 9 pm.
 The good news?
 You can check it out for free.
 Why free?
 So that you can participate and determine if it’s a fit for you.
 The idea is to meet once a month, except in August, to tackle a range of topics having to do with money and financial skills.
 There will be guest speakers, monthly follow up webinars, hands-on learning, a chance to ask all of your money-related questions, concrete action steps, and support.
 In July, there will be wine.

-Your hubbies/partners will be invited to participate at the June meeting, so that we can tackle finance and relationship-related issues, but really, this is a group by, for, and about women.
+Your hubbies/partners will be invited to participate at the December meeting so that we can tackle finance and relationship-related issues, but really, this is a group by, for, and about women.

 For those of you who live outside the greater Ottawa area, hold tight: I’m going to offer online meetings starting this fall.
 You’ll have access to the community of like-minded women who are looking to grow their financial confidence and create better options – soon.